 The ORSA process brings together the key elements of risk, capital and strategy.
 The ORSA process is performed at both a Standard Club and Standard Ireland level.
 The Standard Ireland ORSA report is approved by the board on (at least) an annual basis.
 At a group level the Standard Club ORSA report meets the Bermuda regulatory requirement to prepare a Commercial Insurers Solvency Self-Assessment (CISSA) report.
-Given the financial interconnectedness of Standard Club and Standard Ireland DRSA report should be read in conjunction with the Standard Club ORSA report which is referenced throughout the Standard Ireland ORSA report.
+Given the financial interconnectedness of Standard Club and Standard Ireland by mutual membership and the 90% quota share reinsurance arrangement, the Standard Ireland ORSA report should be read in conjunction with the Standard Club ORSA report which is referenced throughout the Standard Ireland ORSA report.